swaptacular/swpt_accounts/root-config-data.rst

 given currency.
-The ``RootConfigData`` document format, which will be specified here, is one of the standard machine-readable formats that can be used to relay the currency parameters chosen by the issuer, to the accounting authority node.
+The ``RootConfigData`` document format, which will be specified here, is one of the standard machine-readable formats that can be used to relay the currency parameters chosen by the issuer, to the accounting authority node responsible for the currency.

 Note that in Swaptacular's terminology, the word "debtor" means a Swaptacular currency, with its respective issuer.

 **Note:** The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and